ArshiaClare/4663-Cryptography-Clare/Assignments/A07/README.md

 - perform a Miller-Rabin test, on base 2, N
 - perform a Lucas-Selfridge test on N https://faculty.lynchburg.edu/~nicely/misc/bpsw.html
+### Adelman-Pomerance-Rumely
+- Deterministic
+- Modification of the Miller Primality Test: guarantee
+- it avoids use of random numbers
+-
+### Goldwasser-Kilian

 Not completed....
 Still understanding the concept of some. :)